Zero Waste Camping

 Zero Waste (or low waste) living and camping, backpacking, travel is getting more and more popular.

-Because our trash problem is visible everywhere if you walk around with open eyes.
-Overflowing bins, filled with single use paper cups (lined with plastic), single use cutlery, single use plates, plastic snack wrapper, plastic bottles, etc.
+Because our trash problem is visible everywhere.
+If you walk around with open eyes you will see overflowing bins, filled with single use paper cups (lined with plastic), single use cutlery, single use plates, plastic snack wrapper, plastic bottles, etc.

 Littered or lost plastic trash in the woods, in parks, in the cities, ..